Telios-org/nebula-drive/README.md

 #### `const file = await drive.writeFile(path, readableStream, [opts])`

 Write a file from a readable stream.
 When choosing to encrypt a file, the encryption key will be passed back in the response.
-Each file is encrypted with a unique key which should be stored spearately.
+Each file is encrypted with a unique key which should be stored separately.

 - `path`: Full path where the file resides on the local drive `dir/to/my/file.jpg`
 - `readableStream`: Any readableStream `fs.createReadableStream()`